nerdfilip/Weather-Checker/README.md

 4. **Open `index.html`** in your web browser to start using the app.

+**🌐 Or you can simply enter on this site: https://nerdfilip.github.io/Weather-Checker/client.html**

 ## 📖 Usage

 1. Enter the name of a city in the input field.